-Active employees age 65 or older who have completed a minimum of 10 years of service in a benefit-eligible position with the district as of June 30 in the year in which they retire will be eligible for the district paid supplemental health plan.
-This plan will provide an amount each year equivalent to the average cost for a Medicare supplement for the retiree and their spouse or domestic partner until the retiree turns age 75 or dies, whichever comes first.
+This plan will provide an amount each year equivalent to the average cost for a Medicare supplementPremium reimbursement is available for the retiree and their Medicare-eligible spouse/-or-domestic partner until the retiree turns age 75 or dies, whichever comes first.
+There is no survivor benefit.
 Early retirees covered under the active employee health benefit plan who reach eligibility for Medicare will also be eligible for the district paid supplemental health benefit until the retiree turns age 75 or dies, whichever comes first.